 United Medical Doctors, a large independent multi-specialty medical and surgical group headquartered in Murrieta, California, disclosed a data breach that may have exposed personal information belonging to certain current and former patients.

-As of the notification date of May 20, 2026, the specific types of information involved in the breach were still unknown.
-United Medical Doctors stated it is actively reviewing the affected files to understand whether any sensitive information related to individuals may be contained in them.
+As of the notification date of May 20, 2026, the specific types of information involved in the breach remain undisclosed.
+United Medical Doctors stated it is actively reviewing the affected files to understand whether any sensitive personal, financial or medical information related to individuals may be contained in them.

 The company also directed individuals to the Federal Trade Commission for additional identity theft resources, noting that the FTC can be reached at www.identitytheft.gov, by phone at 1-877-438-4338, or by mail at 600 Pennsylvania Ave.
 NW, Washington, D.C.
 20580.